ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 #### Select Existing VLANs
 {: #vc_addingviewingclusters-existing-vlans}

-Depending on the {{site.data.keyword.CloudDataCent_notm}} that you selected, existing public and private VLANs might be available.
+Depending on the {{site.data.keyword.cloud_notm}} data center that you selected, existing public and private VLANs might be available.

 When you select to reuse existing public and private VLANs, specify the VLANs and subnets:
 * **Public VLAN** is for public network access.
 If you select the **Allocate a new one** option for this field, a new public VLAN is allocated automatically.
 This field is only available on the **Public and Private Network** tab.
 * **Public Primary Subnet** is assigned to physical hosts for public network access.
-If you select the **Allocate a new one** option for this field, a new public primary subnet is allocated automatically.
+If you select the **Auto assigned** option for this field, a new public primary subnet is selected automatically and a new one is created if necessary.
 This field is only available on the **Public and Private Network** tab.
 * **Private VLAN** is for connectivity among the data centers and services within the {{site.data.keyword.cloud_notm}}.
 If you select the **Allocate a new one** option for this field, a new private VLAN is allocated automatically.
 * **Private Primary Subnet** is assigned to physical hosts for management traffic.
-If you select the **Allocate a new one** option for this field, a new private primary subnet is allocated automatically.
+If you select the **Auto assigned** option for this field, a new private primary subnet is selected automatically and a new one is created if necessary.
 * **Secondary Private VLAN** is for VMware features such as vSAN.
 You can select an existing secondary private VLAN or select to allocate a new one.

 Ensure that the firewall configuration on the selected VLANs does not block the management data traffic.
 Also, ensure that all the VLANs that you select are in the same pod.
 ESXi servers cannot be provisioned on mixed-pod VLANs.
+{:important}

+Optionally, use **Advanced Settings** to configure portable subnets for VLANs.

+Use the **Public VLAN**, **Private VLAN**, or **Secondary Private VLAN** tabs to specify the **Portable Subnet** for each applicable purpose.
+If you select the **Allocate a new one** option for this field, a new portable subnet is allocated automatically.

+**Notes**:
+* You must complete the **Public VLAN**, **Private VLAN**, or **Secondary Private VLAN** settings before you can configure portable subnets.
+* The number of portable subnets is displayed on the **Advanced Settings** button after you save the portable subnet settings.
+Click **Portable Subnets** to edit the settings.
+* The saved portable subnet settings are cleared if you change the **Public VLAN**, **Private VLAN**, or **Secondary Private VLAN** settings.

+{{site.data.keyword.vmwaresolutions_short}} takes control of the entire subnet and you can't use any IP addresses in the subnet.
 {:important}

 ## Order summary